mrbungle64/ioBroker.ecovacs-deebot/.github/ISSUE_TEMPLATE/model-request.md

 ---
 name: Model request
 about: Request for an unsupported model
-title: '[Name of the model]'
+title: "[Name of the model]"
-labels: enhancement
+labels: Model request
 assignees: ''

 ---